isw-kudos/kudos-widgetcontainer-registration/README.md

 - Widget Registration must be completed for ALL third party widgets.
 These scripts will only register/update widgets for Kudos products.
 If you have widgets from other products (OnTime, XCC, custom/in-house) you will also need to complete similar steps for those products and widgets.
 You are welcome to adapt the code provided here for other widgets.

 - All widget URLs must be absolute.
 Relative URLs will cause the widgets to fail loading.
 Check the output of printAllWidgets.py for any relative URLs.

+- Your browser can cache the definitions of widgets received from the server even if they are not working.
+Be sure to test loading the changed widgets without a browser cache whenever the Connections widget cache is cleared.
+Either by clearing your browser cache or using an incognito/private browsing session.

+- This trace string will output detailed logs for the WidgetContainer application: `*=info:com.ibm.cre*=all` Search for `was not allowed for container` to find the URLs that have not been registered properly.